celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 #### Authorize vote signer

-In order to vote on behalf of the `ReleaseGold` Locked Gold Accounts you will need to authorize vote signers.
+In order to vote on behalf of the `ReleaseGold` registered Accounts you will need to authorize vote signers.

 Create the vote signer keys: